auth0/docs/articles/tokens.md

 The ability to terminate Identity Provider access tokens is up to each individual Identity Provider.

 ###Uses
-The Identity Provider access token would be used to call an API offered by the provider that issued the token.
+The Identity Provider access is used to call an API offered by the Identity Provider that issued the token.
 For example, an access token issued after authentication to Facebook could be used to call the Facebook Graph API.

 Additional information is at:
 https://auth0.com/docs/what-to-do-once-the-user-is-logged-in/calling-an-external-idp-api